bigardone/phoenix-battleship/README.md

 You need to have **Elixir v1.2** installed.

 ## Installation instructions
-To start your Phoenix Trello app:
+To start your Phoenix Battleship app:

   1. Install dependencies with `mix deps.get`
   2. Install npm packages with `npm install`